 A single slice serving of quiche has 275 calories.
 It also has a whopping 16 grams of protein per slice (in a vegetarian quiche!).
 Because of the cheese and dairy used, this quiche is loaded with vitamin D (50% dv) and calcium (32% dv).
 Zucchini is high in fiber, Vitamin A, antioxidants, and other nutrients.

 - 4 Eggs

 Grease or use nonstick spray to prepare your pie dish.
-Add in the chopped onion, zucchini, parmesan (1/4 cup), mozzarella (1 cup), and cheddar (1/2 cup).
-Use your hands to toss it around so everything is well distributed.
+Add in the chopped onion, zucchini, parmesan (¼ cup), mozzarella (1 cup), and cheddar (½ cup).
+Use your hands to toss it around a bit so everything is well distributed.

 Carefully pour the egg batter into the pie dish, covering all of the vegetables.
-Fill to the top of the pie dish – note that eggs will rise, but then deflate.
+Go around the edges to ensure that all the crevices get filled.

 - You can let the quiche cool before you eat, but my favorite is to eat it nice and hot!

-- The center will cook slower than the edges and bottom and will be a bit under-baked when you take it out, but will set while its cooling.
+- The center will cook slower than the edges but will continue to set while it cools in the hot dish.